Blood Transfusion Reactions

 - Chest pain or shortness of breath

-- IV: Fluids are given by IV to prevent your blood pressure from falling too low.
+- Fluids may be given through your IV to prevent your blood pressure from falling too low.
 IV fluids will also help your kidneys get rid of donor red blood cells that your immune system has destroyed.

 How can I help prevent another blood transfusion reaction?

-- Give complete health information: Tell your caregivers about your health conditions, transfusions, and pregnancies.
+- Give complete health information.
+Tell your healthcare providers about your health conditions, transfusions, and pregnancies.

-- Alert your caregivers: Tell your caregivers right away if something feels wrong.
+- Alert your healthcare providers about any problems.
+Tell your healthcare providers right away if something feels wrong.
 They will stop the transfusion and treat your symptoms.
 Pain, nausea, itching, or a large bruise at the transfusion site are good reasons to stop the transfusion.

-- Ask if you can use your own blood: Sometimes you can supply your own blood for transfusion during surgery.
-This is called autologous blood donation.
-Your blood will need to be drawn and stored a few weeks before a scheduled procedure.
+- Ask if you can use your own blood.
+You may be able to get your own blood during surgery.
+Your blood will need to be drawn and stored a few weeks before a scheduled surgery.

-- Carry medical alert identification: Wear medical alert jewelry or carry a card that says you had a blood transfusion reaction.
-Caregivers may give you antipyretic or antihistamine medicine before the transfusion if you have had an allergic reaction.
+- Carry medical alert identification.
+Wear jewelry or carry a card that says you had a blood transfusion reaction.
+Healthcare providers may give you medicine before the transfusion to prevent a reaction.

 When should I seek immediate care?